Dominic Howard

-Dominic James Howard (born 7 December 1977) is an English musician who is the drummer and co-founder of the rock band Muse.
+Dominic James Howard (born 7 December 1977) is an English drummer and the co-founder of the rock band Muse.

 Early life

 Howard was born in Stockport, Greater Manchester, England.
-When he was around 8 years old he moved with his family to Teignmouth, a small town in Devon.
-He began playing drums at about the age of 12, when he was inspired by a jazz band performing at school.
+His father was a tailor.
+When he was around eight, his family moved to Teignmouth, Devon.
+He began playing drums at around the age of 12, when he was inspired by a jazz band performing at school.